unsignedzero/PreZen/README.md

 * Planning on removing drawTextGenerator and making bulletTextPosGenerator the new drawTextGenerator

+* Shrunk font size for a few slides
+* Updated permissions on LIB and IMG files to be read-only all
+* Updated permissions for icon file and License to be read-only all
+* Forgot to call canvas function for slide #28

 ## 0.6.0.0 Beta 6 [05-16-2013] #
 ### Generator Branch #